-We employ a Speech and Language Therapist (SaLT) for both sites who ensures Speech and Language strategies are embedded in lessons throughout the curriculum.
+We employ a full-time Speech and Language Therapist (SaLT), who works with all the Teaching and TA teams to ensure Speech and Language strategies are embedded in lessons throughout the curriculum.
 The SaLT also delivers lessons that are specifically design to support all ages and abilities.

-An Occupational Therapist (OT) is assigned to assess pupils and provide guidance and interventions on a wide range of needs from sensory processing to diet.
-The O.T is supported by an unqualified teacher at Hanley who supports and delivers O.T interventions and physical literacy across the site.
+An Occupational Therapist (OT) is employed 5 days a week, to provide guidance and interventions on a wide range of needs from sensory processing to diet.
+The O.T is supported by Sports tutor who supports and delivers O.T interventions and physical literacy across the site.

-The clinical teams are based at site level and have designated spaces from which to work.
-The Clinical team are led by a qualified Psychologist, she is supported by an Assistant Psychologists.
+The clinical team that are based on site and have a set of clinical rooms from which to work from.
+The Clinical team comprise of a qualified Clinical Psychologist, she is supported by an Assistant Psychologist.
 The team support pupils' mental health and wellbeing in a wide range of ways.
-They designed lessons that specifically address key needs or themes within the schools, for example self-esteem, anxiety management, diagnosis awareness, tolerance and acceptance.

-This is also supported by teacher-delivered programmes.
-Some of these programmes, although written by a clinician may be delivered by a Teacher or a Teaching Assistant, the clinical team may support delivery on a group or 1:1 basis.
+They designed lessons that specifically address key needs or themes within the school, for example self-esteem, anxiety management, diagnosis awareness, tolerance and acceptance.
+These programmes, although written by a clinician may be delivered by a Teacher or a Teaching Assistant, the clinical team support delivery on a group or 1:1 basis.